paulborza/node-load-balancers/README.md

 npm install --save load-balancers
 ```

-## Comparison of Load Balancers
+## Comparison of load balancers

 - The Random Balancer is a bit chaotic; it doesn't distribute requests as evenly as one would think because there's no such thing as perfect randomness.
-- The Power of Two Choices (P2c) Balancer comes very close to the ideal load balancer. **Use the P2c balancer over the random balancer.**
+- The Power of Two Choices (P2c) Balancer comes very close to the ideal load balancer. **Use the P2c Balancer over the Random Balancer!**

 ![Comparison of load balancing algorithms](https://raw.githubusercontent.com/paulborza/load-balancers/master/docs/errors.png)